LeadSeason/Dude-Ajanseuranta-Reader/README.md

 `500 = Error` Error in backend

 The server location is decided with the variable in the script called: SERVER_ADDRESS

+## Todo
+- [ ] Update README Server return with new returns
+- [ ] Add /boot/config.txt configuration
+- [ ] Add more bee sounds.
+Beep on script start, Beep on new card added, etc

 ## Issues
 ### script is ran as root.